StefFrustagli/board_gamers_vault/README.md

 ### Future Features and general aspects left to implement
 Having an ambitious plan for the app, I intend to expand its capabilities in many ways.

+First of all, in order to make the website professional and appealing, many aspects of the graphic will be improved.
+This current version should be considered a first draft, with much work still to be done.

-Future updates will aim to enable users to customize their profiles and showcase their game collections to other players.
-This will enhance user engagement and provide a personalized experience within the platform.
+Future updates will focus on enabling users to customize their profiles and showcase their game collections to other players.

-Specifically, future features will include personalized databases where users can catalogue their collections, track their wish lists, log played games, and share reviews.
+Specifically, upcoming features will include personalized databases where users can catalogue their collections, track their wish lists, log played games, and share reviews.

 ## Technologies used